 On the narrow path there were two ladies on two high horses (literally) with their dog running ahead.
 Of course he was interested in me and I for sure was not.
 Not willing to offend anyone, I politely put my small shoulder bag in front of my legs and the intelligent dog understood my gesture.
 He went his way and I went mine, thanking my stars.
 Too soon, it turned out.

 Can you see the serenity above?
 I was walking without a care.
-A few minutes later and then heard some footsteps running furiously.
+A few minutes later I heard heard some footsteps running furiously.
 I turned back and my heart stopped.
 There was a dog taller than me (or so I thought) being chased by the dog with the ladies on the high horses!
 I was silently telling myself, “You had it, who the hell asked you to walk alone?”
 A moment later I realized the tall thing was a deer outracing the dog with an effort that clearly bored him to no end.
 Did I turn back?
 No, because as one of my professors aptly remarked that I like to “walk with a vengeance.”

 Next were two really tiny miny dogs and as they bounded with glee towards me.
 I said in a croaking voice to their oblivious owners, “Please call them back, I am quite afraid of dogs.”
 Their faces contorted with surprise but they did call the dogs back.
 Was this the end?
 Did I turn back?
 Not quite.